plerks/socket-programing-windows/HTTP_server/README.md

 The function is limited and not easy to use, far less than formal framework.

 I used asynchronous WSARecv() to receive data until all the data before emptyLine is received.
-However, then in callProperHandler() I have to assume that no asynchronous I/O is called else things would be much more complicated.
+However, then in callProperHandler() I assumed that in the user code in DemoApplication.c, no asynchronous I/O is called (WSARecv()/WSASend() function).
+If to support the user code to use asynchronous I/O, the solution would be like adding a "from" field in AioArgument to indicate if the I/O completion is from the user code or server code.
+And wrap WSARecv()/WSASend() with a user-provided callback function.
+In server.c, distinguish if the completion is from the server code or user code by the "from" field.
+If from user, call the user callback function (the function pointer is passed by aioArgument).

 Default c lib does not have common data structures like String or Map.
 And I did't implement one myself.
 So I need to define buf length as an estimated upper bound or write some other compromised code.